Vikash841236/Sql_project/README.md

 ## Data Analysis

 The core of this project revolves around data analysis.
-We explore various aspects of the HR data, including:
+I explore various aspects of the HR data, including:

 - **Employee Demographics**: Understanding the age distribution and other demographic characteristics of employees.
 - **Turnover Analysis**: Analyzing turnover rates and identifying factors contributing to employee departures.